Nico-FR/TADkit_dev2/README.md

 boundaries.
 We can either analyze the gene coverage (i.e gene density) or the distribution of the genes features (i.e start or stop of the genes).
 These analyses are done in two steps.
-The first is to use the `TADarea()` to return all the genes that are around each TAD boundary.
-It is possible to analyze the distribution of genes around the TAD starts, TAD ends or even the center of TADs.
+The first is to use the `boundArea()` to return all the genes that are around each TAD boundary in a specific window.
+It is possible to analyze the distribution of genes features around TAD starts, TAD ends or even the center of TADs.

 Let’s analyzed genes around TAD starts +/- 50kb.